Frequently Asked Questions

 Are dogs allowed?

 Assistance dogs only are allowed in all areas.
-Small dogs that can be carried are allowed in the shop and courtyard but they must be carried at all times.
+Small dogs that can be carried are allowed in the shop and dogs are welcome in the courtyard.
 Only assistance dogs are allowed in the café and crafts areas.

 Is there wheelchair access?

 Yes, all parts of the barn are accessible to wheelchairs except some parts of the Christmas tree display area which have a gravel surface.